DECnet: 1987 & beyond

 Phase V and Phase V+ (1987).

 Support for very large (architecturally unlimited) networks, a new network management model, local or distributed name service, improved performance over Phase IV.
 Move from a proprietary network to an Open Systems Interconnection (OSI) by integration of ISO standards to provide multi-vendor connectivity and compatibility with DNA Phase IV, the last two features resulted in a hybrid network architecture (DNA and OSI) with separate "towers" sharing an integrated transport layer.
 Transparent transport level links to TCP/IP were added via the IETF RFC 1006 (OSI over IP) and RFC 1859 (NSP over IP) standards (see diagram).

-It was later renamed DECnet/OSI to emphasize its OSI interconnectibility, and subsequently DECnet-Plus as TCP/IP protocols were incorporated.
+It was later renamed DECnet/OSI to emphasize its OSI interconnectability, and subsequently DECnet-Plus as TCP/IP protocols were incorporated.

 Notable installations

 DEC Easynet

 DEC's internal corporate network was a DECnet network called Easynet, which had evolved from DEC's Engineering Net (E-NET).
 It included over 2,000 nodes as of 1984, 15,000 nodes (in 39 countries) as of 1987, and 54,000 nodes as of 1990.